tangentsoft/pidp8i/doc/cc8-manual.md

 it is likely that we have overlooked corner cases that our library does not yet implement.
 When in doubt, [read the source][libcsrc].

-[The LIBC implementation][libsrc] is currently stored in the same source tree directory as the native compiler, even though it’s shared between the two compilers.
+[The LIBC implementation][libcsrc] is currently stored in the same source tree directory as the native compiler, even though it’s shared between the two compilers.
 This is because the two compilers differ only above the linkage layer: if you cross-compile a program, you must still *link*